 I have been planning this trip since I stumbled across photos of the Crested Butte Wildflower Festival on Instagram last summer.
 I knew this place was something special.
 And I knew it was a place that I would fall in love with at first sight.
 But I had no idea how incredibly breathtaking this place was in every way until I got here.
 There is not one complaint I have about this beautiful town, it is unlike any other place on Earth.
 The center of town is surrounded by gargantuan mountain peaks.
 When I looked at the mountains I didn’t feel like I was in Colorado anymore, it felt more like Switzerland.
 The scenery was so vast and so preserved in a way that made this mountain town feel more European compared to any other Colorado mountain town.

 Crested Butte is the destination for all of the best Colorado outdoor activities.
 Most come here to enjoy the winters and the slopes but have no idea what they are missing in the summertime.
-Wheather you travel by bike or by foot, there are endless trails to explore.
+Whether you travel by bike or on foot, there are endless trails to explore.
 There were even a few trails we explored with only a couple of other people there, on a Saturday.
-It felt like how Colorado used to be before millions have relocated here for the weed.
+It felt like how Colorado used to be before millions have relocated here for the marijuana.
 There were actually peaceful moments among the trees and the flowers.
 I had missed being able to escape from the maddening crowds and wished I could have stayed in this happy place forever.

 The Crested Butte Wildflower Festival is hosted every year in July.
 It is an exciting event that goes on for two weeks with many workshops hosted by expert artists, writers, chefs, scientists, holistic doctors, geologists, and other Crested Butte locals.
 There are many classes and hikes to participate in during this event with a little something to peak everyone interest.
 There is so much to learn about and so much to see in the summertime in Crested Butte.